Matheus2212/Matheus2212/README.md

 I worked with GA4, GTM and marketing related stuff for almost all types of websites, so if you need a report of any kind, you may consider me as an option.
 I also developed entire modules for existing projects based on PHP and created a whole platform in DJango along with React for a logistic company at my town.
 You can search for "Rodo Aves" in playstore and, case you want a challenge, try hack me here: https://app.rodoaves.com.br

+Oh but if you're into fitness, you can also search for "Corrida Calibrada" in either Google Play or App Store.
+By doing so, case you want to check out other features the app has, you may consider a subscription there.

+##

 Want to take a look at my public repos?
 Most of if has the "reinvent the wheel" scenario aplied. **Almost all things I made from scratch, with a bare idea of how to achieve something**.

 That's it.